mahiv87/fotogram/README.md

 ## Description

-A photo portfolio built with React, and utilizes Strapi CMS.
+A photo portfolio built with React that utilizes Strapi CMS backend, and AWS S3 for image storage.

 ## Screenshot